Old Fashioned Buttermilk Chocolate Sheet Cake with Chocolate Frosting

 - This recipe can be made vegan by using a plant-based homemade buttermilk (follow the directions above but with oat milk or soy milk), your favorite vegan egg replacement (we love aquafaba!).
 For the frosting, use your favorite vegan butter and plant-based milk.

-- Be careful to not over-mix the cake batter!
+- Be careful not to over-mix the cake batter!
 If it’s mixed too much, the cake may become tough and not rise properly.

 - If you’re unsure the cake is baked after the time listed below, you can use a cake tester or tooth pick.
-If it comes clean, the cake is baked through!
+If it comes out clean, the cake is baked through!

 - Let the cake cool COMPLETELY before frosting it.